A Recursive Algorithm for Mining Association Rules: The Recursive Algorithm, its Updating, and its Applications

 The heart of the algorithm is the $\FIMTrav$ function; it is the key of the recursiveness.
 When the set $M$ of items is not given, but the items come successively, the algorithm PrefRec starts with an initial tree (e.g. $(\emptyset)$) of frequent itemsets and then applies the $\FIMTrav$ function to each new item $(k)$.
-If the set $M$ is definitely given in the beginning, then, in order to reduce the calculation time, it is better to make some actions on the items $(k)$ of $M$; first, delete the non frequent ones and then reorder the other ones in the decreasing order with respect to their support.